web-platform-tests/wpt/annotation-protocol/README.md

 1. Start up the test driver window and select the annotation-protocol tests - either client or server - then click "Start".
 2. A window pops up that shows a test - the description of which tells the tester what is required.
-The window will contain fields into which some information is provided - although it is also possible to supply this information via a URL query string.
+The window will contain fields into which some information is provided.
 3. In the case of client testing the tester (presumably in another window) brings up their annotation client and points it at the supplied endpoint.
 They they perform the action specified (annotating content in the test window, requesting an annotation from the server, etc.).
 4. The server receives the information from the client, evaluates it, and reports the result of testing.
    In the event of multi-step messages, the cycle repeats until complete.
 5. Repeat steps 2-4 until done.
 6. Download the JSON format report of test results, which can then be visually